The Impossible Talk Podcast

 IMPOSSIBLE TALK is a podcast series dedicated to sophisticated, open discussions of and lectures on the paranormal and anomalous dimensions of American culture, particularly as these have orbited around the Human Potential Movement and its simultaneous embrace of cutting-edge science and the further reaches of mystical experience.
-Hosted by historian of religions, Jeffrey J. Kripal and film director Scott Hulan Jones.
+Hosted by historian of religions, Jeff Kripal and film director Scott Jones.

-HEAVENS ABOVE: Space Exploration and the Religious Imagination was delivered on October 27, 2011 as part of Rice University's SPACE FRONTIERS lecture series.
+Episode 7: Jeff Kripal, Heavens Above: Space Exploration and the Religious Imagination.
+Delivered on October 27, 2011 as part of Rice University's SPACE FRONTIERS lecture series. -- Download MP3 (63 minutes)

 For most of recorded history, human cultures have imagined, and encountered, the sacred as a power or presence that dwells "in the heavens".
 This began to change with Galileo and the Copernican Revolution, and has continued to change with advances of modern science.
 But perhaps no series of events inspired and catalyzed the cultural and religious imagination more than the cold war space race and the Apollo space program.